mazidulfarabi/thynkzone-instructions/README.md

 - See Thynkzone private repository to find the ROOT.war & Thynkzone.aab (for Google Play) files.
 - This is a developer-instructions readme.

-Curremt user-instructions website: none
-Currently hosted at: 000webhost, shahriyarchi959
-Used CMS: WordPress
-See Thynkzone private repository to find the WordPress export file.

 Check the Thynkzone private repository for resources

 - Host OS: Linux - Centos 7/8 / Ubuntu or Windows - Server / XP / 8 / 10